hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-sustainability-insight-center-api-at-a-glance.md

 ## What is HPE Sustainability Insight Center?

 HPE Sustainability Insight Center is a service that runs on HPE GreenLake.
-I can add it into my workspace from the HPE GreenLake catalogue under the Management & Governance category.
+You can add it into my workspace from the HPE GreenLake catalogue under the Management & Governance category.

 ![HPE GreenLake catalogue](/img/sic-blog-1.jpg "HPE GreenLake catalogue")

-Once deployed, the service provides a dashboard, which I can use to monitor carbon emissions, energy consumption, and energy cost.
+Once deployed, the service provides a dashboard, which can be used to monitor carbon emissions, energy consumption, and energy cost.
 You can get more details about HPE Sustainability Insight Center from the [User Guide](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-64E2035A-138E-44E8-8A04-7968A272A97E.html).

 ![HPE Sustainability Insight Center Console](/img/sic-blog-2.jpg "HPE Sustainability Insight Center Console")